Archive | December, 2025

 This is only a small slice of the billionaire spending to undermine and monetize public education.

 We have a big problem in America.
-Billionaires have shown themselves unable to rationally, democratically and wisely administer these extraordinary assets.
+Billionaires have shown themselves unable to rationally, democratically and wisely administer their extraordinary assets.
 We need some form of tax driven redistribution of wealth if America is going to remain a democracy and save its treasured institutions like free universal public education.
 I suggest the top tax rate be raised to at least 65% and a wealth tax be applied; 5% (over $500 million in assets), 10% (over $1 billion in assets), 15% (over $50 billion in assets) and 20% (over $100 billion in assets).

 Charter Schools in a Racist Big Easy